briansunter/graph/site/content/pages/travels with charley.md

 ### New Orleans and Mississippi

-He travels to New Orleans and witnesses the conflict from desegregation happening in the south.
-He witnesses the schools desegregating, and the people protesting integration by shouting at children while they tried to go to school and the crowds that gathered to watch.
+He travels to New Orleans and witnesses the conflict of desegregation in the south.
+He witnessed the schools desegregating, the people protesting integration by shouting at children while they tried to go to school, and the crowds gathered to watch.

 > A group of stout middle-aged women who, by some curious definition of the word “mother,” gathered every day to scream invectives at children.
 Further, a small group of them had become so expert that they were known as the Cheerleaders, and a crowd gathered every day to enjoy and to applaud their performance.
 This strange drama seemed so improbable that I felt I had to see it.
 It had the same draw as a five-legged calf or a two-headed fetus at a sideshow, a distortion of normal life we have always found so interesting that we will pay to see it, perhaps to prove to ourselves that we have the proper number of legs or heads.
 In the New Orleans show, I felt all the amusement of the improbable abnormal, but also a kind of horror that it could be so.